awsdocs/amazon-kendra-developer-guide/doc_source/user-context-filter.md

 When you query an index, you can use built\-in attributes `_user_id` and `_group_id` to filter search results based on the user and their group access to documents\.
 You can set up to 100 group identifiers\.
 When you issue a query, Amazon Kendra checks the user and group information and runs the query\.
 All documents relevant to the query that the user has access to, including public documents, are returned\.

-You provide the user and groups attributes in the [AttributeFilter](https://docs.aws.amazon.com/kendra/latest/dg/API_AttributeFilter.html) object and pass this in the [Query](https://docs.aws.amazon.com/kendra/latest/dg/API_Query.html) API\.
+You provide the user and group attributes in the [AttributeFilter](https://docs.aws.amazon.com/kendra/latest/dg/API_AttributeFilter.html) object and pass this in the [Query](https://docs.aws.amazon.com/kendra/latest/dg/API_Query.html) API\.

 The following example shows a request that filters the query response based on the user ID and the groups "HR" and "IT", which the user belongs to\.
 The query will return any document that has the user or the "HR" or "IT" groups in the allow list\.
 If the user or either group is in the deny list for a document, the document is not returned\.